When we were boys

 like the sun came

-or flowers in spring:
+or dandelions in spring:

 a ritual so certain